pulumi/docs/content/blog/unified-programmatic-approach-infrastructure-management-bmw-using-pulumi/index.md

 # of the content of the post, which is useful for targeting search results or
 # social-media previews.
 This field is required or the build will fail the
 # linter test.
 Max length is 160 characters.
-meta_desc: something about BMW awesomeness with Pulumi
+meta_desc: Explore how BMW leverages Pulumi for efficient infrastructure management, boosting scalability, productivity, and compliance in automotive software development

 # The meta_image appears in social-media previews and on the blog home page.
 A
 # placeholder image representing the recommended format, dimensions and aspect